Cratecode/intro/sections/6_typescript/0_advanced_data_types/README.md

 ```js
 addTwoNumbers("1", 1); // 11
 ```
 And getting strange results because of it.
 Even worse, we might not know what type a function returns.
 Maybe we use a library which doesn't exactly tell us what one of its functions returns.
 We could run it and look at its output, but that's a bit tedious and the mystery function could return different types.
-If we think it always returns one thing but it actually returns another, it can lead to bugs that can only be solved by examining the logic of your program line-by-line.
+If we think it always returns one thing, but it actually returns another, it can lead to bugs that can only be solved by examining the logic of your program line-by-line.
 For example:
 ```js
 // Mystery function from another library that returns a prime number.
 function getNthPrime(n) {